vaadin/skeleton-starter-flow-spring/README.md

 That can also  be automated via a LiveReload browser extension.
 One such extension for Google Chrome is [RemoteLiveReload](https://chrome.google.com/webstore/detail/remotelivereload/jlppknnillhjgiengoigajegdpieppei?hl=en-GB).
 In Firefox, [LiveReload - Web extension](https://addons.mozilla.org/en-US/firefox/addon/livereload-web-extension/) can be used.
+You can find such similar extensions for other major browsers too.
 These extensions add an icon to your browser next to the address bar.
 To enable the extension, you should click that icon after you opened your application.